occipital/django-content-settings/docs/template_types.md

         raise PreviewValidationError("5", "The result should be int")
 ```

 The function takes as a first argument - string representation of the passed arguments.
-This is how the result might look like:
+This is what the result might look like:

 ```
 >>> PLUS_ONE()